timdodd/graphql-devday/graphql_server.md

 * `Garden` and `Plant` JPA entities.
 Garden has many Plants.
   * Repositories and CRUD services for those entities are also done
   * `hsqldb` is setup as the database.
+  * Assemblers to convert those JPA entities into your dtos.
 * GraphQL Dependencies
   * `com.graphql-java:graphql-spring-boot-starter`
     * This handles most of the configuration needed to get a GraphQL endpoint up and running.